-and will display "f()," ie the demangled name followed by a trailing comma.
-This behaviour is because when the names are read from the standard input it is expected that they might be part of an assembler source file where there might be extra, extraneous characters trailing after a mangled name. eg:
+and will display "f(),", i.e., the demangled name followed by a trailing comma.
+This behaviour is because when the names are read from the standard input it is expected that they might be part of an assembler source file where there might be extra, extraneous characters trailing after a mangled name.
+For example:

-'''

 .type Z1fv, @function

-'''